dsyme/azure-content/articles/storage/storage-fsharp-how-to-use-blobs.md

 Because the sample method calls an asynchronous method, it must be prefaced with the `async` keyword, and it must return a **Task** object.
 The await keyword specified for the **ListBlobsSegmentedAsync** method suspends execution of the sample method until the listing task completes.

     let ListBlobsSegmentedInFlatListing(container:CloudBlobContainer) =
       async {

-        //List blobs to the console window, with paging.
+        // List blobs to the console window, with paging.
         Console.WriteLine("List blobs in pages:")

         // Call ListBlobsSegmentedAsync and enumerate the result segment returned, while the continuation token is non-null.
         // When the continuation token is null, the last page has been returned and execution can exit the loop.

-        let rec loop continuationToken i =
+        let rec loop continuationToken (i:int) =
           async {
             // This overload allows control of the page size.
 You can return all remaining results
             // by passing null for the maxResults parameter, or by calling a different overload. let! ct = Async.CancellationToken
             let! resultSegment =
-                container.ListBlobsSegmentedAsync("", true, BlobListingDetails.All, 10, continuationToken, null, null, ct)
+                container.ListBlobsSegmentedAsync("", true, BlobListingDetails.All, Nullable 10, continuationToken, null, null, ct)
                 |> Async.AwaitTask

-            if (resultSegment.Results.Count<IListBlobItem>() > 0) then
+            if (resultSegment.Results |> Seq.length > 0) then
                 Console.WriteLine("Page {0}:", i)

             for blobItem in resultSegment.Results do